DerfJagged/ti84-zombies/README.md

 Thanks for downloading my game!
 I hope you enjoy it.
 In this build, ammo is unlimited although you can you can spend points to buy it from the mystery box.
 This is so I can test the game quicker.
-Source will be released after completion of the following.
+Source can be built with TokenIDE, then compiled on-calculator using AXE.
+Must be run by choosing "asm(" from the catalog then choosing the Zombies program.

 Known issues to be fixed in next version: